Skip to main content

 A single SVG path

 Let’s go ahead and dig into the code before I get too far ahead of myself.
-In the HTML, there is simply an inline svg with a single path inside.
+In the HTML, there is simply an inline svg with a single path for our maze drawing, as well as rect for the outside walls.

 <svg class="maze" xmlns="http://www.w3.org/2000/svg">